RobinNaumann/wallpaper_a_day/README.md

 # Wallpaper a Day _<img src="./assets/icon.png" width="40" align="right"/>_

-Wallpaper a Day is a simple macOS app that changes your wallpaper every day.
+Wallpaper a Day is a simple macOS/Windows app that changes your wallpaper every day.
 Discover new wallpapers from multiple sources that also provide additional information about the images.

 ### wallpaper providers